andepraveenofficial/python-tutorial/00 Material/Python.md

 ### Types of Variables

-The scope of a variable is the region in which that variable can be accessed.
+We give specific area to variable,and it can only be accessed within that area.

 1. Local Variable
 2. Global Variable

 #### Local Variable

-If a variable is declared inside a function then that type of variable is called Local Variable. we can access these Local Variables only within that particular block of code.
+- If a variable is declared inside a function then that type of variable is called Local Variable.
+- we can access these Local Variables only within that particular block of code.
-If the value of the local variable is modified in one function, then that changes are not reflected in another function. we can convert a local variable to a global variable by using `global` keyword before the variable.
+- If the value of the local variable is modified in one function, then that changes are not reflected in another function.
+- we can convert a local variable to a global variable by using `global` keyword before the variable.

 ```py
 def my_function():